 American Persimmon Seeds

 This is the most northern of the seed strains using a mix of 2nd and 3rd generation selections from our seedling persimmon planting of over 400 mature trees in southern Michigan.
 The trees are easily hardy to -20 F and possibly more.
 Very easy to propagate from seeds without consumption from rodents, etc. And a great way to make your own selections from this northern form.
-Two strains are available:

 ECOS-Selections ripening fruit in September and October which always ripen in southern Michigan.
 These are the earliest ripening forms which are earlier ripening than most grafted forms available today.
 We stick to these trees which ripen fruit early.